-These images are neither incorrect nor “old”; there are still thousands of traditional monasteries and friaries in the world today – and many of them are thriving.
+These images are neither incorrect nor “old”; there are still thousands of traditional monasteries and friaries in the world today – and many of them are thriving!
 Their roots run over 1500 years deep.

-The term “new monasticism” itself was coined in 1988 by Jonathan Wilson in his book Living Faithfully in a Fragmented World.
+The term “new monasticism” itself was coined in 1997 by the Canadian scholar Jonathan Wilson in his book Living Faithfully in a Fragmented World.

-We tend to use the term 'neo-monastic' because folks get confused that we might be a monastic community that is new, rather than a neo-monastic community.
+In Emmaus, we tend to use the term 'neo-monastic' because folks get confused that we might be a monastic community that is new, rather than a neo-monastic community.

 In the early 21st century also live in a time of monumental social change, when old structures are collapsing and it is unclear what will emerge in their place.
 This is especially true in the Western Church, as we move into a ‘post-Christendom’ reality.
 Perhaps it is time to re-imagine what Church might be; drawing on the living waters of the past as we move into a new cultural reality.

 We believe that a new movement of the Holy Spirit is emerging as all over the Western world small clusters of faithful followers of Jesus are coming together to find the strength and hope to live simply and faithfully in prayer and contemplation, while reaching out to serve their contexts.

 These communities recognize that to live lives faithful to the kingdom/reign of God they need loving, sustaining community.
 It is for this reason that such communities are reaching back to the wisdom of the ancients and looking to contemporary monastics for guidance.
 That, in a nutshell, is the impetus for new monasticism.